-Branding is also closely related to UI or visual design as it involves a mobile app icon and app logo design.
+Branding is closely related to UI or visual design as it involves a mobile app icon and logo design.

-All said we know a high-quality app design speaks volume.
+All said we know a high-quality app design speaks volumes.

-It isn’t easy to gauge the price as it involves many elements such as logo and icon, screenshots of app stores and a design system using different types of tools.
+It isn’t easy to gauge the price as it involves many elements such as logo and icon, screenshots of app stores and a design system using different tools.

 Again it is priced differently and depends heavily on the preferences.